We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Some people cannot excrete histamine properly because they have impaired function of the enzymes responsible for breaking it down (

 Cutting histamine-rich foods from the diet may help reduce symptoms such as headaches in people who are sensitive to histamine (

 Essential oils are highly concentrated liquids that contain aromatic compounds from a variety of plants.

 They have many therapeutic benefits and are most often used topically, though some can be ingested.

-You can find B vitamins online.
+You can shop for Nordic Naturals Vitamin B Complex online.

 Using a cold compress may help reduce your headache symptoms.

-Studies suggest that food intolerances can trigger headaches in some people.
+Studies suggest that food intolerances can trigger headaches in some people (